SteelCompendium/data-md-dse/Bestiary/Chapters/Retainers.md

 > | ----------- | -------------------: |
 > | **📏 Self** |          **🎯 Self** |
 >
-> **Trigger:** An ability deals acid or fire damage to the mercenary
+> **Trigger:** An ability deals acid or fire damage to the mercenary.
 >
 > **Effect:** The mercenary moves up to their speed.
-If this movement takes them beyond the distance of the triggering ability, the ability has no effect on them
+If this movement takes them beyond the distance of the triggering ability, the ability has no effect on them.

 ###### Undead Servitor